BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 The chosen approach was to get the best possible grip between the roller and spool using a butyl rubber inner tube and then control the slippage with this spool controller.
 The grip of the 5kg spool on the roller is so strong that this particular solution seemed like the only viable method.
 <br/> <br/>
 Spool controller height is adjusted by rotating the thumbwheel and it stays in position due to worm geared construction.
-If spool controller is too low/ touching the spool it slips too much and doesn’t rewind properly.
+If spool controller is too low spool slips too much and doesn’t rewind properly.
-If spool controller is too high/ far away jumping gets aggressive.
-The optimal gap has a fairly large tolerance though to rewinding function properly.
+If spool controller is too high jumping gets aggressive.
+The optimal adjustment has a fairly large tolerance though to rewinding function properly.
 <br/><br/>

 ![IMG](https://github.com/BusySnailDesignLab/Busy-Snail-Filament-Changer/blob/main/IMG/bsfc_build_spool_controller_cut.jpg)